 Due to their vitamin and acid-rich design, lemons have been proven to be incredibly beneficial on many fronts, making this fruit a great addition to any plant-based diet.

 Lemon juice has been attributed to helping alleviate digestive issues such as constipation.
 While the large intestine carries most of the responsibility for breaking down food into food waste, the process begins with acid in your stomach.
-The acidity of lemon helps to break down food before heading off to the large intestine, therefore aiding in overall digestive process.
+The acidity of lemon helps to break down food before heading off to the large intestine, therefore aiding in the overall digestive process.

 Hair and Skin

 When it comes to hair and skin, lemon works two-fold.
 First, lemon is an astringent and naturally tightens skin and decreases the size of pores.
 This means less oil for both your scalp and your face.
 Secondly, lemon has alpha hydroxy acid — a natural acid found in food and food products — which exfoliates the skin and removes dead cells helping to alleviate skin issues such as acne and eczema.

 Along with having strong antiseptic properties, antimicrobial substances that reduce the possibility of infection, lemon also has coagulant properties meaning it can help stem the flow of bleeding.
 While it may not be strong enough to stop severe internal bleeds, applying a small amount of lemon juice to cuts, dry skin, and nose bleeds can have an amazing effect.

-The key of lemon juice aiding with weight management or weight loss stems from its high levels of vitamin C and antioxidant flavonoids.
+The key to lemon juice aiding with weight management or weight loss stems from its high levels of vitamin C and antioxidant flavonoids.
 Vitamin C has been shown to help break down fat during exercise, while also repairing body tissue that is constantly damaged during high exertion activities.
 Antioxidant flavonoids, in particular, hesperetin, have been shown to help with weight loss due to recent studies performed on mice.
 While more research is being conducted, the connection between weight management and loss and hesperetin is undeniable.